natey416/natey416/README.md

 ### Hello!
-My name is Nathan Logston.
+My name is Nathan.
 I am a recent graduate, achieving my Bachelors in Aerospace Engineering from Iowa State!

 A lot of my projects involve microcontrollers to do any number of random things that I'm working on, from raspberry pi's to esp8266 breakouts!
 I run several different servers for these projects as well, including my storage server I keep active 24/7.